Epilepsy/Seizures

 Brain structure abnormalities are conditions in which the brain has not formed properly during pregnancy.

-Common terms for brain structure differences are: Brain Malformations, Brain Anomalies, Congenital Malformations of the Brain and Birth Defects.
+Other terms for brain structure differences are Brain Malformations, Brain Anomalies, Congenital Malformations of the Brain and Birth Defects.

-Agenesis/Hypoplasia of the Corpus Callosum: is the most common abnormality observed and typically does not require surgical intervention.
+Agenesis/Hypoplasia of the Corpus Callosum: is the most commonly observed structural abnormality.

-Hydrocephalus/Ventriculomegaly: has been reported, but is usually mild and benign, this condition rarely necessitates shunt placement.
+Hydrocephalus/Ventriculomegaly: has been reported, but is usually mild and benign, this condition rarely necessitates shunt placement.1

 Recommendations for Brain MRI:

-Consider a brain MRI (without contrast) to evaluate for brain malformations if any of the following conditions are present: seizures, lack of steady growth, or focal abnormalities detected during the neurological exam.
+Consider a brain MRI to evaluate for brain malformations if any of the following conditions are present: seizures, lack of steady growth, or focal abnormalities detected during the neurological exam.
+Generally, the use of contrast agents is not required to visualize the structural changes relevant for 8p, and avoiding contrast agents can prevent unnecessary radiation exposure over the lifetime of 8p heroes.

-Neuroimaging should be considered at the point of any focal neurological symptoms or evidence of craniomegaly in children under 3 years with 8p differences.
+Neuroimaging should be considered at the point of any focal neurological symptoms or evidence of cardiomegaly in children under 3 years with 8p differences.

 Delayed Imaging Consideration: